Solano County Farm to Institution and Public Awareness Project

 Bounty of the County

-This celebration of local food, chefs and wine put the spotlight on seasonal menu items at Solano County restaurants sourced from local farms, with informative presentations and business profiles:
+This celebration of local farms, food, chefs and wine puts the spotlight on seasonal menu items at Solano County restaurants sourced from local farms, with informative presentations and business profiles:

-Find local farms, farm stands, wineries and more for touring Solano County’s agricultural bounty on the interactive map and follow links for local farm events and other ways to support local food.
+Find local farms, farm stands, wineries and more for touring Solano County’s agricultural bounty, view a map of CSAs and farm stands and learn other ways to support local food.

 Sustainable Solano is connecting specialty crop farmers with local restaurants, hospitals, schools and other organizations to create a more robust local food system in Solano County.